-Construction of our new home has begun!
+Construction of our new home is almost complete!

 Check out the photos of our new library construction on